lailaeliotti1/HOME_FBU/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** "Lifestyle"
-- **Mobile:** "This app is mobile due to the ability to log in, and users can click on houses instantly."
+- **Mobile:** "This app is mobile due to the ability to log in, and users can view houses instantly."
 - **Story:** "This app is for that new college grad, couple who is ready to take the next step, or for the person who wants their own space.
 This app will allow them to find their new sanctuary of peace, and a place to call HOME."
-- **Market:** "Anyone who is financially ready to purchase their next home."
+- **Market:** "Anyone who is ready to search for their next home."
-- **Habit:**"Users will be rewarded with discounts on homes after multiple consecutive days of using the app."
+- **Habit:**"Users can check to see if new homes have been added in their area."
 - **Scope:**"V1 would allow user to sign in/ create a new account.
 V2 would allow users to add preferences."

 ## Product Spec